snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 Here you can see how we connect the artifact inputs and outputs of the different stages.
 In the source stage we created an _output_artifact_, which is used as an _input_artifact_ in the build stage.
-The artifact names are subfolders of the S3 Bucket we defined earlier.
-In these folder the artifact is saved as a zip file with a specific hash identifying the build, it belongs to.
+The artifact names are subdirectories of the S3 Bucket we defined earlier.
+In these directories the artifact is saved as a zip file with a specific hash identifying the build, it belongs to.

 Because the CodeBuild will be triggered from the CodePipeline, we need to give it the corresponding permissions.
 Therefore we add the following statement to